-It is envisaged that all the needed information will be provided by proponents in their project assessment documentation.
+It is expected that all the required information will be provided by proponents in their project assessment documentation.
 This information may be augmented by further information required or generated by the relevant regulator.

 The text below provides general guidance on IESC information needs.
-Specific information needed for the IESC to fulfil its role is included in the checklist at Appendix A. The checklist will assist proponents and regulators to ensure that requests for advice to the IESC are supported by appropriate information.
-Additionally, explanatory notes will be developed progressively to provide further guidance to proponents on the information needs of the IESC.
-These can be found on the IESC website4.
+A checklist of specific information requirements is at Appendix A. The checklist will assist proponents and regulators to ensure that requests for advice to the IESC are supported by appropriate information.
+Explanatory notes will be developed progressively to provide further guidance to proponents on the information needs of the IESC.
+These can be found on the IESC website (CoA 2015b).